FStiffler/Datascience-Toolkits/Reports/report2.md

 4. Evaluating the model
 5. Saving the model
 6. Loading the saved model again
-7. Making predictions
+7. Making predictions and verify them
-8. Verify predictions

 We knew, we had to create modules which would complete all these steps individually and can be run from the the *main.py* file.
 So we started creating the according modules in the *code* directory.
 We also directly created our *main.py* in order to test out the different modules right away.